Tinendrakumar/5130f2023/IWS Project/README.txt

-Project Name: TAG (Personalized Car Finance Advisor)
+## Project Name: TAG (Personalized Car Finance Advisor)
-Author: Sai Tinendra Kandula, Abhinay Mangasamudram, Gireeshwar Gangarapu
+# Author: Sai Tinendra Kandula, Abhinay Mangasamudram, Gireeshwar Gangarapu
 Date: 10/16/2023

 # Project description
-Our project aims to make it easier for consumers to decide whether it is better to buy or lease a car by providing them with the necessary information and guidance.
+Making it easier for consumers to decide whether it is better to buy or lease a car by providing them with the necessary information and guidance.

 # Purpose
 For consumers to have a better understanding of all terms and conditions of lease and loan options and also about the financial options available and their long-term impacts on economic well-being.